Margins and padding are essential elements of spacing when it comes to web design.

 Similarities between margin vs padding

-In certain situations you can use either margin or padding to achieve similar results — and this is what makes the box model a bit confusing.
+In certain situations, you can use either margin or padding to achieve similar results — and this is what makes the box model a bit confusing.
 Here’s an example.

-But we could achieve the exact same appearance using the container box’s padding instead of the div block’s margin.
+But you could achieve the exact same appearance using the container box’s padding instead of the div block’s margin.
 In the image below, we’ve increased the container’s padding from zero to 100 pixels and decreased the div block’s margin from 100 pixels to zero.

 Sometimes, there isn’t one correct answer as to whether you should use margin or padding.
 So, don’t be afraid to play around with both options.
 Just make sure you review the appearance of your design on different screen sizes and adjust as needed to ensure your responsive web design looks great on any device.